 WILL MAKE YOU SICK AND DIE YOUNG!

 Basically, night time blue light tells your SCN that it is time to start the day right when you should be getting ready for a good night’s sleep.
-Right when it is actually time to start your melatonin synthesis and diminish the day’s cortisol output.
+Right when it is actually time to start your melatonin release and diminish the day’s cortisol output.
 Blue light destroys melatonin and drives up your cortisol levels before bed.
 This is an awful combination for getting good sleep.

 Sleep is restorative.
 Blue light toxicity will ruin it.